IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_rulesets.html.markdown

 Review the argument references that you can specify for your data source.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided request will be made at zone level else request will be made at instance level.
+If domain_id is provided request will be made at zone/domain level else request will be made at instance level.

 ## Attributes reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.